 Scones were up next and benefited from hints of cranberry and orange to tease local clotted cream and strawberry jam.
 We weren’t willing to sacrifice our appetites to too many scones, so quickly moved onto sweet options.
 My overwhelming favourite was the eggnog filled almond choux bun, to such a degree as to deprive Mrs YoaF of the vast majority of her helping.
 Castle Howard apple mince pies were presented with delicacy to match the construction while chocolate and caramelised orange cake let neither flavour tip the balance too heavily and Christmas cake soaked in locally sourced sloe gin was as indulgent as it sounds.
 As one would hope of an afternoon tea, we were overfaced by a small but notable amount, so left with a few treats to remind us of the visit in the coming hours.

 Reflecting upon it now, it’s rather ludicrous that I’ve never been inside Castle Howard before (Aloysius would be livid), so the afternoon spent taking in the building and food was a real treat.
 The afternoon tea will set you back £43.95 including access to the house and gardens (otherwise £18.95) and Christmas displays in the house.
-I’m already debating which relative I can use to justify a return visit this year and cherishing the thought of bringing baby YoaF in years to come.
+I’m already debating which relative I can use to justify repeat visiting Brideshead this year and cherishing the thought of bringing baby YoaF in years to come.

 Disclaimer: I was invited to sample afternoon tea.
 Opinions remain as impartial as ever.